 First and foremost: Sara and I are safe (but bored out of our minds).

 After another bus ride from hell during which I offered, and was obliged, to hold a small baby whose mother didn’t have a seat, we arrived in Watamu.
-We were to spend five more days in this small village living it up like European business elite (seriously), the price of which one night’s lodging is 120 euros PER PERSON!
-All-you-can-eat buffets for every meal, complete with bottomless free wine at lunch and dinner, access to a ridiculously tropical and beautiful beach, pools, sea kayaks, etc… Wow, Kenya is burning and starving and we were living it up; life as a refugee isn’t all that bad.
+We were to spend five more days in this small village living it up like European business elite (seriously), the price of which one night’s lodging is 120 Euros PER PERSON!
+All-you-can-eat buffets for every meal, complete with bottomless free wine at lunch and dinner, access to a ridiculously tropical and beautiful beach, pools, sea kayaks, etc… Wow, Kenya is burning and starving and we are living it up—life as a refugee isn’t all that bad.
 Thanks, VSO!

 So now we’re back in Nairobi, bored and with explicit instructions from VSO to stay within the compound of our hotel.
 The deal is that we’ll stay at the guest house for another week or so to see if things get back to normal, and then if things get better we’ll go back to our placements.
 If things get worse they’ll send all of us to Tanzania for a few weeks to weather the storm, and if things don’t get any better they’ll send us back to America.
 Yikes!
 Stay tuned… and call us if you want to talk to us.